Originally published March 2006 / Reviewed September 2021

 - If the telehealth encounter is outside your province of work, have you indicated the proper province of work to the CMPA and are you paying the appropriate membership fee?

-- If you live outside Canada, do you have professional liability insurance for medical-legal problems and legal actions brought outside of Canada?
+- If you live outside Canada on a more permanent basis, do you have professional liability protection for medico-legal problems and legal actions brought inside and outside of Canada?

 - Have you communicated to your patients the conditions of your availability when either they or you are temporarily absent?